-Eric is the creator of the Lean Startup methodology, which has become a global movement in business, and is the author of the New York Times bestseller The Lean Startup, which sold over one million copies and has been translated into more than thirty languages.
-Ries has served as an Entrepreneur-in-Residence at Harvard Business School, IDEO, and Pivotal, and has founded a number of startups including IMVU, where he served as CTO.
-Eric is the founder and CEO of the LTSE.
+Eric is the founder and CEO of LTSE.
+He created the Lean Startup methodology and wrote the New York Times bestseller The Lean Startup, which has sold over one million copies and has been translated into more than 30 languages.
+Ries founded IMVU and served as an Entrepreneur-in-Residence at Harvard Business School, IDEO, and Pivotal.
+He was named by Fortune to its 2018 "40 Under 40" ranking of the most influential young people in business.

 Michelle brings legal, policy, and operational expertise to her role as Chief Policy Officer.
 Her experience includes serving in senior roles at the New York Stock Exchange and the US Department of the Treasury, as a consultant with McKinsey & Co., Inc. and as a securities lawyer.
 She teaches at Columbia University and has served on numerous non-profit boards and as a member of the White House Council on Women and Girls.
 Michelle is a graduate of Dartmouth College and Harvard Law School.

 Martin has over 20 years of experience structuring and originating bookrun equity and equity-linked transactions with a total deal value in excess of $50 billion.
 Prior to the LTSE he ran technology equity capital markets and equity-linked origination at Piper Jaffray and served as a vice president in Morgan Stanley’s global capital markets group.
 Martin received his bachelor’s degree in business administration in management and finance from the University of San Francisco and a Juris doctorate with an emphasis in securities law from Tulane Law School.